raj74434/Book-Database-API/README.md

 [
 http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui/index.html#/)
 </p>
+#Note

-<h2> Please ensure that you enabled annotation based processing</h2>
+<h2> Please ensure that you enabled annotation-based processing because LomBok is used in this project</h2>